Benned-H/Benned-H.github.io/index.md

-I'm a software engineer at DEKA R&D. I blog about robotics and natural language processing.
+I'm a software engineer at DEKA R&D. I blog about language-informed robotics and motion planning.